 Police department’s security experts believe that the ransomware was OSIRIS virus, but Bleeping Computer stated that it was not OSIRIS and according to their analysis the server was infected with “Locky Ransomware.”

-This is not the first time when a Police Department had their computer system infected with ransomware.
-In 2014, Tewksbury Police Department, Massachusetts had their systems locked up by cyber criminals who demanded €460/$500 in bitcoins from the department to get the decryption key and left with no option the ransom was paid.
+This is not the first time when a Police Department had its computer system infected with ransomware.
+In 2014, Tewksbury Police Department, Massachusetts had their systems locked up by cybercriminals who demanded €460/$500 in bitcoins from the department to get the decryption key and left with no option the ransom was paid.
 There are several other cases in which Police departments had to pay ransom to get their data back which can be read here.